Bali nomad visa, huge domestic market, rising Southeast Asian growth story.

-As a dollar earner spending in Indonesia, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Indonesia, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Bali has become the world's top digital nomad destination for a reason — your dollar income buys an extraordinary life here.
 A villa in Canggu that would cost $5,000 a month in Miami runs closer to $800.
 A full-time private driver costs less than a Netflix subscription back home.
 That spread feels like freedom, and for most expats who arrived between 2020 and 2023, it genuinely was.